 The course preference form is not a registration form; it is a guideline to let your host university know which courses you are interested in taking abroad.
 You should discuss your course selections with your academic advisor at your home institution and have several backup choices in mind.
 You will be officially registered for courses before you arrive on campus.

 What do I need to know about exams?

 How will my home university know what my classes were and what grades I received?

 What are my housing options?

-Depending on availability in the self-catered halls, you may be placed in a single room in Founders Hall.
+Depending on availability in the self-catered halls, you may be placed in a single room in the catered Founders Hall.
 Students living in Founders Hall will share bathrooms and limited cooking facilities with other students.
-Founders Hall houses mostly postgraduate and non-traditional students, so there are very few social activities organized by the hall throughout the semester.
+Founders Hall houses mostly postgraduate and non-traditional students, so there are few social activities organized by the hall throughout the semester.
 During the Easter vacation period, Founders Hall residents must move out (luggage storage is available) or book a vacation room in the building in advance for a nightly fee.

 Is my housing included in the program fee?

 Please keep in mind that while IFSA-Butler guarantees housing, we cannot guarantee your preferences.